paxinla/paxinla.github.io/ReadMe.md

 ----------

-My personal blog powered by Pelican.
-I custom the Theme base on which [cachestocaches](http://cachestocaches.com/) used with Boostrap 4.
-Code hightligh function use [Prism](http://prismjs.com/) .
+My personal blog powered by [Pelican](https://blog.getpelican.com/) .
+I custom my theme based on which [cachestocaches](http://cachestocaches.com/) used with Boostrap 4.
+Use [Prism](http://prismjs.com/) to achieve code hightlighing feature.